TeamRizu/outfox-wiki/content/dev/actors/actortypes/meterdisplay/_index.md

 The base for [SongMeterDisplay](../songmeterdisplay/), which uses two [Actors](../../actortypes/) to render the progress of a given value.

 {{<hint warning>}}
-Unlike [SongMeterDisplay](../songmeterdisplay/), MeterDisplay by itself doesn't update by itself.
+Unlike [SongMeterDisplay](../songmeterdisplay/), MeterDisplay doesn't update by itself.
 In order to perform updates, you have to manually set a new width and position value for **Stream** and **Tip**.
 {{</hint>}}